How to Hold the Padel

 If you can hit good volleys, look for the opportunity to follow your deep lob and come to the net.
 The intention here is to volley a tray-smash directed at you.

 Statistically, the team that takes the net wins a higher percentage of the points.

 The Lob Over Your Partner

 When your opponent’s lob goes over your partner’s reach, as he runs back to retrieve it he is facing in the direction of the back wall.
 For this reason, at this time he is not aware of what the other team is doing.
 This is when you need to let your partner know:

 - If they are both coming to the net: Say “both up”

 - Is only his guy coming to the net?
 Say “yours up”

 - Is only your guy coming to the net?
 Say “mine up”

-Careful when hitting the smash.
-If you are close to the net when you hit it, use full power, make sure the ball bounces high off the back wall and back into your side of the court.
+Careful when hitting the power smash.
+If you are close to the net when you hit it, you can use full power, trying to get the ball to bounce high off the back wall and back into your side of the court.